maldestor95/git-repos-overview/README.md

 # git-repos-overview
-Parse subfolder and provide a high level overview of the git repository status (not a repo, up to date ...)
+Parse subfolders and provide a high level overview of the git repository status (not a repo, up to date ...)

+# Install
+npm install git-repos-overview

+# Usage
+launch `npm run dev`

+# Future development
+* create a CLI